First Jewish–Roman War: Impact on Christianity

 The revolt has been identified by several scholars as one of the stages in the gradual separation between Christianity and Judaism.
 It led to the destruction or dispersal of the Jerusalem church, the original center of the Christian community.
-According to later Christian sources like Eusebius and Epiphanius, Jerusalem's Christians fled to Pella prior to the war following divine guidance, though the historicity of this tradition remains debated.
+According to later Christian sources like Eusebius and Epiphanius, (Note: This narrative can be found in Eusebius, Ecclesiastical History III.5.3, and in Epiphanius, Panarion 1.29.7.7–8 and 30.2.7, as well as On Weights and Measures 15.)
+Jerusalem's Christians fled to Pella before the war following divine guidance, though the historicity of this tradition remains debated.
 Scholar of Judaism Philip S. Alexander argued that, in the aftermath of the Temple's destruction, Christianity attempted to appeal to Jews in Judaea but failed due to its radical doctrines and the success of the rabbinic movement.
 Meanwhile, Christian groups in Asia Minor and the Aegean continued to grow, relatively insulated from the war's effects.
 Theologian Jörg Frey contends that the Temple's destruction had only a limited impact on Christian identity, which was shaped more significantly by the development of Christology.

 Theologically, the destruction of the Temple was interpreted by early Christians as divine punishment for the Jewish rejection of Jesus.
 This idea appears in the New Testament Gospels, which include prophecies attributed to Jesus about the destruction of Jerusalem; the Gospel of Matthew may also allude to the burning of the city by Titus.
 The Epistle of Barnabas, one of the Biblical apocrypha, attributes the destruction to the Jews' role in bringing about the war, and presents it as evidence that God rejected the physical Temple in favor of a spiritual one, embodied in the faith of Gentile believers.
-By the 4th century, Church Fathers like Eusebius and John Chrysostom had fully integrated this view, portraying the destruction as both retribution and the symbolic beginning of the apostolic mission to the wider world.
+By the fourth century, Church Fathers like Eusebius and John Chrysostom had fully integrated this view, portraying the destruction as both retribution and the symbolic beginning of the apostolic mission to the wider world.
 The eschatological view of preterism, which holds that many or all New Testament prophecies were fulfilled in the first century, interprets Jerusalem's destruction as the fulfillment of Jesus' prophecies.
 Partial preterists see the event as marking the end of the Old Covenant and God's judgment on Israel, while maintaining belief in a future return of Christ and final judgment.
 In contrast, full preterists see it as the fulfillment of all New Testament eschatology, including resurrection (understood as deliverance of believers from the condemnation of death imposed by Jewish authorities) and judgment, enacted through Christ's use of Rome's armies to destroy the Temple and inaugurate the New Covenant.